Engaged Encounter Part II: Three to Get Married?

 • The way you treat me

-3. How do I feel about God being part of our and us being a sign of God's ?
+3. How do I feel about God being part of our marriage and us being a sign of God's love?

 4. Why is being married in the Church important to me?

-5. What does becoming a with you mean to me?
+5. What does becoming a sacrament with you mean to me?

-6. How can we make visible our sacramental to others - family, friends, Church
+6. How can we make visible our sacramental love to others – family, friends, Church

 Betrothal